-To conserve battery energy between lifts, move the lever to the center position, as shown.
+To conserve battery energy between lifts, move the lever on the vacuum control valve to the center position, as shown.

-WARNING: Never move valve lever to center position while lifting load.
+MARNING: Never move valve lever to center position while liftng load.

 Moving the valve lever to the center position while the lifter is supporting a load could result in a load release and personal injury.